 The Motorized Turntable No. 375 would be issued when sales had been depressed for several years at Lionel.
 The steam era on the prototype railroads had effectively ended in 1959, and perhaps to reminisce, or to just offer something new to their dealers, Lionel issued this accessory in 1962.
 It would continue to be available for two additional years.

-This accessory came with almost 60 individual parts (not counting duplicates) and to understand how these parts are used is essential to proper operation of the turntable.
-While many of the hardware parts can be purchased separately, it is almost mandatory that you have an instruction sheet that shows the relationship between these parts.
-Aside from the supplemental sheet mentioned above, Lionel made only one instruction sheet for this accessory that has both BLUE and BLACK ink on WHITE paper and is numbered 375-76 that is dated 10/62.
+This accessory came with almost 60 individual parts (not counting duplicates) and the variety of these parts is illustrated on the parts envelope No. 375-73 shown immediately below.
+To understand how these parts are used it is almost essential have the instruction sheet to ensure the proper operation of the turntable.
+While many of the hardware parts can be purchased separately, the instruction sheet is needed to show the relationship between these parts. |

 |